There was an error with your log in

 • Tourist cards for Cuba have been available for purchase for many years at airports throughout Mexico, Central America, and the Caribbean and can be purchased in a matter of minutes at the time of check-in.
 NOTE: Please ensure you check the status of this service before heading off to Cuba, these regulations are subject to change—it cannot be guaranteed!

-You must also be prepared to comply with legal travel to Cuba under US regulations as if you were an American!
+• If traveling via the US, you must also be prepared to comply with legal travel to Cuba under US regulations as if you were an American!
 In simple and somewhat misleading terms, this is often called a “license”, but it is really just a set of guidelines to adhere to.
 More detail about the license below.

-• You’ve heard that you can’t travel to Cuba as a tourist—and that’s true, but that doesn’t mean you can’t visit Cuba and book a trip with a responsible travel company!
-All you have to do is to fit your travels under one of the 12 categories of a general license for entry.
-That makes your visit a meaningful one and allows you to come to Cuba.
-This applies to U.S. citizens, foreign citizens living in the U.S. and foreign citizens transiting through the U.S.
+• The following part applies to US citizens, foreign citizens living in the US and foreign citizens transiting through the US.
+You’ve heard that you can’t travel to Cuba as a tourist—and that’s true, but that doesn’t mean you can’t visit Cuba and book a trip with a responsible travel company!
+This tour is specially designed for compliance with the Support for the Cuban People category.
+It makes your visit a meaningful one and allows you to come to Cuba.
+Keep in mind that this general license is not the same as a tourist card/tourist visa, which is a requirement of the Cuban government, more info above.

 • Use privately-owned businesses (e.g. private restaurants, private shops, private taxis, etc.)